New Freshmen Application Requirements

 Composite ACT score of at least 23 (SAT 1070).

-The application form includes two applicant statements intended to help us learn more about you beyond your test results and high school record.
-It is important that you respond to both.
-These are also reviewed for scholarships offered by the School.
+The application form includes one applicant statement intended to help us learn more about you beyond your test results and high school record.
+This statement is reviewed for scholarships offered by the School.

 LETTERS OF RECOMMENDATION